 The export process writes to the AntExport.log file in the destination directory/adaptername directory with the results of the packaging process.
-The service is now ready to be installed into the application.
+The service is now ready to be installed into Sterling B2B Integrator.

-Install a Service into the Application
+Install a Service into Sterling B2B Integrator

-After you create a service and package the source code, you must install the service package into the application.
+After you create a service and package the source code, you must install the service package into Sterling B2B Integrator.